Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 How do I know what the PSI is set to on my airbrush compressor?

-My compressor is for my airbrush and it is really old but still in great shape!
+My compressor is for my airbrush to spray paint and it is really old but still in great shape!
 There is no dial on it to change the PSI setting.

 I’m starting to use it for airbrush makeup and i know it should be no higher than 15 for that.
 But I have no idea what it is!
 Its a small compressor so I’m thinking its not much more then that but how do I know for sure?